therealteddy/rfinator/README.md

 #### Source code

-For linux and the <a href="https://github.com/therealteddy/rFinator/tree/cli">
+For linux and the <a href="https://github.com/therealteddy/rFinator/tree/cli"> like </a>

     git clone https://github.com/therealteddy/rFinator.git
     cd rFinator/